Trump’s 11th-hour assault on the civil service by stripping job protections runs out of time

 The budget office’s list — just under 425 analysts and other experts in policy roles who would shift into a new job classification called Schedule F — is under review by the White House Office of Administration.
 The small office, which provides personnel and administrative support, is busy bringing new political appointees who will serve on the Biden team onboard and handling paperwork for outgoing Trump appointees.

-A senior administration official who is familiar with the executive order said the office is unlikely to move forward in the day-and-a half left in the administration.
+A senior administration official who is familiar with the executive order said the office is unlikely to move forward in the day and a half left in the administration.

 “It logistically was never going to be possible for this to be put into effect” before Trump left office, said the official, who spoke on the condition of anonymity because of the sensitivity of the matter.